 - Measure the ingredients by weight.
 This is much faster and more accurate than using measuring cups.

 - Knead thoroughly.
-One of the keys to high rising, fluffy cinnamon rolls is kneading the dough long enough.
+One of the keys to high rising, fluffy cinnamon rolls (just like Cinnabon's) is kneading long enough.
 Use the windowpane test as described in the recipe card below to make sure that your dough has been sufficiently kneaded.

 - Don't under-prove.
-The first prove (when the dough is in the bowl) should be long enough to allow the dough to at least double in size.
-The second prove (when the rolls are rising in the pan) should be long enough to make the dough springy when pressed with a fingertip.
-Under-proved rolls will not rise well and will taste doughy.
+The first prove should be long enough to allow the dough to at least double in size.
+The second prove should be long enough to make them springy when pressed with a fingertip.
+Under-proved cinnamon rolls will not rise well and will taste doughy.

-- The rolls are done when the center rolls have an internal temperature of 190 F. Do not simply go on baking time, because each oven cooks differently.
+- The rolls are done when the center ones have an internal temperature of 190°F. Do not simply go on baking time, because each oven cooks differently.